Hair-chopper mystery: Mental health institute that aided Monkey Man probe to help Delhi Police again

 If, like the Monkey Man incident, the mystery of the hair chopper turns out to be a case of mass hysteria, it would be more challenging to establish, said Dr Nimesh Desai, Director of Institute of Human Behaviour and Allied Sciences, who is monitoring the ongoing study and had also headed the 2001 research.

-“Mass hysteria is a word used in common parlance in media across the world more liberally than what behavioural science allows.”
-Desai explained that mass hysteria cases are believed to follow a pattern and spread among people who are bonded together by community, culture or belief systems.
+“Mass hysteria is a word used in common parlance in media across the world more liberally than what behavioural science allows,” Desai said.
+He explained that mass hysteria cases are believed to follow a pattern and spread among people who are bonded together by community, culture or belief systems.
 But the Monkey Man case contradicted this, as there was no such tangible commonality between those who claimed to be victims, he said.
 Though most victims and witnesses were from economically weaker sections, they were disconnected in terms of culture and spread out geographically.

 In 2001, Desai and his team counselled 55 people who had approached the Delhi Police claiming to be either victims or witnesses of the supposed attacks by Monkey Man.
 The team, while concluding that it was a case of mass hysteria, found that most victims or witnesses had faced one or more of the following in recent times: extreme emotional stress, sleep deprivation or alcohol and drug abuse (and withdrawal).
 A few of the people profiled also had a history of schizophrenia.